 Have you ever opened a magazine and been offered the opportunity to scratch and sniff a perfume sample?
 In 1993 a dual IG Nobel Prize award was given to James Campbell and Gaines Campbell for inventing those scent strips.

-Are you a blue colored Jello fan?
-That award went to Ivette Bassa in 1992 who created the colloid which made blue Jello a possibility.
+Are you a blue-colored jello fan?
+That award went to Ivette Bassa in 1992, who created the colloid, which made blue jello possible.

-In the first year of awards Alan Kligerman was given the prize.
-His invention?
-Beano.
-Have you found his invention to be useful?
+In the first year of awards, Alan Kligerman was given the prize.
+His invention was the product Beano.
+Have you ever tried that product and found it to be useful?

 IG Nobel Prizes